theseus-rs/rsql/rsql_cli/docs/src/chapter2/format/index.md

 ## format

+The `.format` command sets the output format for query results in rsql.
+This allows you to tailor the display for readability, data export, or integration with other tools.
+The default format is `psql`, but many formats are available for different use cases.

 ### Usage

 ```text
 .format [format]
 ```

-### Description
+### Available Formats

-The format command sets the format mode for the CLI.
-The default format mode is `unicode`.

 | Format     | Description                                                                         |
 |------------|-------------------------------------------------------------------------------------|